dak-x/weatherapp/README.md

 Build the bin by running :

         ./build.sh
-Alternatively you can append the following code in `src/lib.rs` :

-        const APP_ID: &str = "<Token Key generated>" and then run from your terminal
+Alternatively you can set an Env Variable named `OPENWEATHERAPI = <Your Token>` and then rust

         cargo build --release

 ## Using the App:
 You will find the bin file at **`target/release/weather`**.
 Explore the app via the following command.
 Copy this binary to your `/bin` folder to call it direcly from your shell.